-The overall goal of the task 4 impact assessment is to analyse benefits and costs of implementing a Smart Readiness Indicator (SRI) in buildings to support an increased uptake of Smart Ready Technologies (SRTs) in buildings in the EU.
-It also aims to understand the impact of accompanying policies to enhance the impact of the SRI.
+The task 4 impact assessment analysed the benefits and costs of implementing a Smart Readiness Indicator (SRI) in buildings to support an increased uptake of Smart Ready Technologies (SRTs) in buildings in the EU.
+It also aimed to understand the impact of accompanying policies to enhance the impact of the SRI.
 The methodology in the framework of this study is split into two steps.
 The first part focuses on the modelling of the evolution of the EU building stock within the framework of the revised EPBD: the 'building sector pathways'.
-In the second part the effects of an uptake of smart Ready Technologies (SRTs) and the SRI are modelled.
-As preliminary conclusions the final energy demand for heating can be reduced by approx. 50% by 2050 in the baseline building sector pathway and the primary energy demand can be reduced even more, since the decarbonization of district heating and electricity is further ongoing.
-Regarding CO2emissions, a reduction of approx. 60% until 2050 can be reached.
-Total effect of thermal energy saving by 2050 in the baseline is about 153 TWh per year, which is approx. 10% of the final energy demand for heating in 2050.
-DSM in buildings (commercial and residential) could show a loadshifting potential of about 150 GW by 2030 and eventually even more by 2050.
-Heat pumps in buildings alone could account for 60 GW by 2050.
-If the 60 GW load shifting capacity would be used for 1h per day in average, this would result in approx. 22 TWh of energy shifted in 2050.
+In the second part the effects of an uptake of smart Ready Technologies (SRTs) and the SRI are modelled: the 'SRT uptake scenarios'.